willis240/willis240.github.io/README.md

 **In Progress:**
 - Format all details to be more appealing to a reader's eyes
-- Add another project to webpage for an example of how it would look

 **Needs Done:**
-- Add headers with empty slots under them (for an example of how it would look)

 ### Another Project's Name